In this section:

 What is the producer agreement?

-The Producer Agreement is the contract between Circularity Scotland and drinks producers who want it to fulfil their obligations under the DRS regulations.
+The producer agreement is the contract between Circularity Scotland and drinks producers who want us to fulfil their obligations under the scheme's regulations.
 It formalises the duties that Circularity Scotland will adopt on a producer’s behalf and stipulates what will be required of the producer.
-The agreement also defines how the two organisations will work together to facilitate the most efficient and effective delivery of the Deposit Return Scheme.
+The agreement also defines how the two organisations will work together to facilitate the most efficient and effective delivery of the deposit return scheme.

 What is included in the producer agreement?

-The agreement details every aspect of how Circularity Scotland will administer the scheme for you and the way it will collect your data for accounting and reporting.
+The agreement details every aspect of how Circularity Scotland will administer the scheme for a producer and how it will collect their data for accounting and reporting.

 It also details your rights to use the recycled materials and indicates future standards for ancillary materials that can be used in your containers.